Early Printed Books

 There are no public photocopiers in the Department of Early Printed Books & Special Collections but a paid scanning service is provided.

-Scanning is done once a day.
-Although every effort is made to fill requests as quickly as possible it can take several days at busy times.
+Scanning is not done regularly.
+Although every effort is made to fill requests as quickly as possible it can take a week or more at busy times.

 However, staff reserve the right to refuse any request for any reason, particularly if it does not comply with copyright regulations or if it would cause or increase damage to the material.